 - Their clients are active in telecommunications, banking, insurance, utilities, fashion, beauty, retail travel, grocery and gaming/gambling and include big brands of each industry.

-The view about the company’s processes between marketing and sales is simple.
-We can also gather all these functions under one umbrella: the marketing – as marketing is about the whole activities performed by an organisation to analyse, to know, and to understand markets, then to act on them to perform business development.
+The challenge with Leads Generation is view by the company’s processes between marketing and sales.
+We can also gather all these functions under one umbrella: marketing – as marketing is about the whole activities performed by an organisation to analyse, to know, and to understand markets, then to act on them to perform business development.
 Sales is one of the marketing activities that any company needs to perform to stay in the market.

 What do they do to create new business?
 We asked them to explain what are the actions they perform to develop their presence, with leads generation, in the markets they operate.